How including an insights proposal differentiates Marketing Agencies at the pitch stage.

 What is a brand map?

 A brand map is a visual display of data that shows customer (or potential customer) perceptions of brands relative to their competition.
 A number of brand descriptors (or attributes) are used to build up these perceptions – these often differ by the type of brands and market.
 The maps are in effect 3D data displayed in a 2D format.

 They are an easy way of identifying:

-Areas of “white space” where brands can make plans to move to, to differentiate themselves from the competition
+- Areas of “white space” where brands can make plans to move to differentiate themselves from the competition

 The beauty of this approach is that it looks at your brand in relation to the competitive set and reflects any changes they have made, as well as work you’ve done.
 Repeating the review regularly means you can keep a track on the impact of their activities as well as your own.